Weston Milton railway station: Description

 The station is located in Saville Road and consists of just one small platform (on the left hand side of the train when travelling towards Bristol).

 Services

 All trains are operated by Great Western Railway.
 The basic pattern of services is for an hourly train between Weston-super-Mare and Severn Beach which calls at all stations.
 There are a few commuter services which run instead to Cardiff Central or to Bath Spa and then on to London Paddington.
-These London services are operated by Class 800s which are too long for the platform, so only the first seven coaches are able to stop alongside the platform.
+Many of these services are operated by Class 800s which are too long for the platform, so only the first seven coaches are able to stop alongside the platform.

 Future developments

 The Network Rail Business Plan for 2007 proposed that the line should be doubled from Worle Junction as far as the east side of the station in 2008, with a further phase later extending the double track through the station as far as Weston-super-Mare.
 In the following year's Business Plan Update it was noted as being "subject to a positive business case".

 The Weston Package Phase 1 strategic planning guidance suggests that the station 'could' be relocated underneath a proposed new bridge that would link Herluin Way and Locking Road.
 A new station could have longer platforms that can take larger trains which will be an important aspect of unlocking employment opportunities in the redevelopment of the former Weston Airfield.